phetsims/qa/issue-templates/rc-test-template.md

 <h3>Final Requests</h3>

-- [ ] If this sim is in [this list](https://github.com/phetsims/perennial/blob/master/data/accessibility), make an
-issue in [website](https://github.com/phetsims/website) to ask if PhET research page links need updating.
+- [ ] If this sim is not in [this list](https://phet.colorado.edu/en/accessibility/prototypes) or up to date there, make an issue in [website](https://github.com/phetsims/website) to ask if PhET research page links need updating.
 Please assign to @terracoda and @emily-phet.